SnehaMandhyath/NLP_Sentiment_Analysis/README.md

-### Sentiment Analysis Based Review Classification for a Leading Restraunt Chain.
+### Sentiment Analysis Based Review Classification for a Leading Restaurant Chain.